 - Login to EdgeCTP (or EdgeCERTS) and make sure you can see the Docs-n-Certs menu option from the Home dashboard.

-- Click on Docs-n-Certs tab at the top right and choose Certificates from the menu.
+- Click on Docs-n-Certs tab at the left and choose Certificates from the menu.

 - From the Certificates dashboard, click on the ‘+ New Certificate‘ > EC Cert of Origin and choose either the Standard or Express (or Premium Express) Certificate Type (see above section in this blog to understand the differences).
 For this example, we’ll choose Express (so we can see how to self-print a certificate too).